callmeanto/GuardedUSB/README.md

-# GuardedUSB
+# python-interpreter
-An interpreter of GuardedUSB language made with PLY Python created as main project of Translators and Interpreters course of Computer Sciende degree
+An Interpreter made for the class Translators and Interpreters from Computer Science course

+# Requirements
+Python 3
+PLY 3.11

+# How to install PLY
+sudo python3 -m pip install ply